 Gardeners, you will love this one.

-Did you know microbes are responsible for half of the chemical composition of petrichor, the wonderful soul-lifting aroma soils exude after rainfall on Earth?
-This is partly thanks to the microbial life in the soil producing a chemical called geosmin, combined with broken down long chain fatty acids from plant leaves.
-It doesn’t take decades of research to know that the smell of petrichor would often have a positive impact on a farmer’s or gardener’s mood – particularly in Australia, indicating moisture landing on dry soils!
+Do you know microbes are responsible for half of the chemical composition of petrichor, the wonderful soul-lifting aroma soils release after rain on Earth?
+It is due in part to microbial life in the soil that produces a chemical called geosmin, combined with degraded long chain fatty acids from plant leaves.
+It takes no decades of science to recognise that the smell of petrichor would generally have a positive impact on the mood of a gardener or farmer – particularly in Australia, with its indication of moisture to dry soils!
+Adding biochar soil to your garden will keep the soil moist and add structure to the soil, which will go on to enhance the yield of this mood-enhancing aroma.

 Gardening and Mental Health: A Natural Prescription

-By eating food from healthy soils, we can feel better and in the process, create a more sustainable future.
-Healthy soil really is a key component of a healthier world, which is why one of Food2Soil’s core missions is to nourish and return life back to the soil.
+While nurturing, handling, and tending soils and eating produce directly from our vegetable garden, gardeners are unintentionally consuming small amounts of microbes and benefiting from the life-supporting benefits (physical and psychological) that they provide.
+By eating food from fertile soils enriched by soil booster and biofertiliser, we can feel great and, in the process, create a more sustainable future.
+Healthy soil is actually one of the components of a healthier planet, and so one of Food2Soil's primary missions is to nourish and give life back to the soil.

 Join the Food2Soil movement by clicking here.